-The growth of Cannabis Ruderalis is not a complex process provided some of the key elements are requirements is taken care off.
+The growth of Cannabis Ruderalis is not a complex process provided some of the key elements are requirements that are taken care of.
 Cannabis Ruderalis can thrive in most of the difficult conditions yet produce higher yields with better quality.
 Breeders do not have to do anything special in the harvesting time of the Ruderalis strains.
-However, like other crops and plants, there are certain essential factors such as light, plant food, air, medium of growth that needs to be supplied.
+However, like other crops and plants, there are certain essential factors such as light, plant food, air, a medium of growth that needs to be supplied.
 Some of the general tips for growing the Cannabis Ruderalis plants and producing better yields are as follows.

-It is advisable to start the growing in spring
+It is advisable to start the growth in spring

 Germination of seeds